Motorola Moto E 1. Gen 2014

 Bewertung: Gesamt: 90% Ausstattung: 80% Gehäuse: 90% Ergonomie: 85%

-Quelle: Netzwelt Deutsch Archive.org version
+Quelle: Netzwelt Archive.org version

 Mit dem Moto G brachte Motorola 2013 einen Preisbrecher auf den Markt.
 Das Moto E ist für den Preis von 120 Euro ein bemerkenswertes Smartphone.
 Es überragt die Konkurrenten in dieser Klasse aber nicht um Längen wie seiner Zeit das Moto G. Lediglich der Bildschirm ist eine Klasse für sich.